Pietrangelo scores tiebreaker, Blues beat Maple Leafs 3-2

+TORONTO (AP) — The St. Louis Blues have picked up right where they left off last season.

-TORONTO (AP) — Alex Pietrangelo scored the tiebreaking goal in the third period, leading the St. Louis Blues to a 3-2 victory over the Toronto Maple Leafs on Monday night.
+Alex Pietrangelo scored the tiebreaking goal in the third period, leading the defending champion Blues to a 3-2 victory over the Toronto Maple Leafs on Monday night.

-Oskar Sundqvist and Brayden Schenn also scored for the defending champions, who have earned points in their first three games this season (2-0-1).
-Jordan Binnington stopped 32 shots.
+Oskar Sundqvist and Brayden Schenn also scored and Jordan Binnington stopped 32 shots to help St. Louis improve to 2-0-1 this season.

+On the decisive goal at 7:51 of the third, David Perron found a pinching Pietrangelo, who beat a down-and-out Frederik Andersen from a tight angle at the bottom of the faceoff circle for his second of the season.
+Pietrangelo also earned his 400th career point and 23rd game-winner to break a tie with Al MacInnis for the most by a defenseman in franchise history.

+“We’re playing with a lot more movement,” Pietrangelo said.
+“We did that in the second half of (last season).
+We’re moving a lot more on the blue line, we’ve got defensemen that can make plays.

 Frederik Gauthier and William Nylander scored for Toronto, which has dropped two straight (2-1-1).
-Frederik Andersen finished with 26 saves.
+Andersen finished with 26 saves.

-The Blues scored the decisive goal at 7:51 of the third when David Perron found a pinching Pietrangelo, who beat a down-and-out Andersen from a tight angle at the bottom of the faceoff circle for his second of the season.
-Pietrangelo also earned his 400th career point and 23rd game-winner to break a tie with Al MacInnis for the most by a defenseman in franchise history.
+“We played pretty good,” Andersen said.
+“Unfortunately it didn’t go our way.”

 Toronto pressed with Andersen on the bench for the extra skater, but couldn’t find a way past Binnington and the Blues’ stout, battle-tested defense.

+“The boys have been battling,” Binnington said.
+“That was another good comeback victory.”

-The Blues opened the scoring at 8:30 of the second when Sundqvist — the Blues’ fourth-line center — moved in on Andersen and fired a slap shot from the top of the faceoff circle.
+The Blues opened the scoring at 8:30 of the second when Sundqvist — the Blues’ fourth-line center — moved in on Andersen and fired a slap shot from the top of the faceoff circle that defenseman Tyson Barrie tried to block with his stick.

+“I wanted to make that save,” Andersen said.
+“But if you’ve ever stopped a hockey puck you’d know it’s tough when there’s stuff going on in front of the puck.

 The Maple Leafs tied it when Jason Spezza batted a puck out of the air to Gauthier, who banged in his second of the season with 8:26 left.